Hraesvel/HBNB_Airbnb/README.md

 # The Holberton School Airbnb Clone project

-This Repo is a collection of all the iterations of the Airbnb clone project we had to create over six months.
-Version 4 is the actual last coding project before the deployment step.
+This Repo is a collection of all the iterations of the Airbnb clone project we had to create over six months with each step having a paired programming aspect to it and some test-driven development.

+As a whole, this project was designed to teach us how a web application is pieced together.
+Furthermore, help develop soft skill such are a collaboration with another individual.
+Some other aspects are covered list below

+- Building models
+- Building a console
+- working with Json
+- Working with MySQL via ORM (using SQLAlchemy)
+- Using Flash to service frontent
+- Build an RESTful API
+- Building a frontend with HTML and CSS
+- Use a template engine (JinJa)
+- Use JS/Jquery to create a dynamic frontend

+Version 4 is the last coding project before the deployment step.

 # Projects :building_construction: